-Brain injury and trauma from repeated concussions has become a regular topic of conversation in the sports world today.
+Brain injury and trauma from repeated concussions have become a regular topic of conversation in the sports world today.
 Recently, a host of new lawsuits have been filed stemming from brain injuries due to sports.
 Former athletes are claiming that the injuries they suffered from playing sports throughout their lifetime have left them with a lifetime of debilitating consequences.

 In 2016, the United States Soccer Association banned children under the age of 11 from using their heads in training or games due to a lawsuit from parents concerned about long-term damage due to concussions.
 Earlier this year several lawsuits were filed by former football players at NCAA universities.
 These ex-players alleged that they incurred debilitating injuries.
-In addition, the NFL is set to pay out large sums of money to former players who have suffered health problems.
+Also, the NFL is set to pay out large sums of money to former players who have suffered health problems.

 Identifying Brain Injury

 One of the most devastating sports-related injuries is repeated trauma to the head.
-This is largely because head trauma is often underdiagnosed or missed entirely.
+This is large because head trauma is often underdiagnosed or missed entirely.
 When ignored, the impact of concussions can be far more damaging than if a player is diagnosed and given the time to recover before reengaging in the sport.
 When ignored, brain trauma can be a silent killer that slowly stalks its victims.
 There may be no warning as to when the full impact of the trauma will be felt, but in most cases, the injuries eventually catch up with the victim.
-Depending on the severity of the trauma, the symptoms of a trauatic brain injury could be masked for years.
+Depending on the severity of the trauma, the symptoms of a traumatic brain injury could be masked for years.

 Not all brain injuries occur as a result of a massive blow to the head.
 Some athletes can “see stars” after hits that seem rather routine, and some can even seemingly easily rebound from major blows as though nothing happened.
-Unfortunately, in both cases something is happening inside the head that is unseen and both types of trauma can have lasting effects.
+Unfortunately, in both cases, something is happening inside the head that is unseen and both types of trauma can have lasting effects.

 What Happens After a Brain Injury?